briankim113/briankim113.github.io/_pages/about.md

 Recent News
 ======
+* *02/2026*: I have been selected to give a talk about my work on LLMs for mental health diagnosis at [SoCalPLS 2026](https://socalpls.github.io/), hosted right here at USC in Los Angeles!
 * *11/2025*: Our work on counterfactual dataset generation to falsify individual fairness on neural networks has been accepted to [NLDL 2026](https://www.nldl.org/).
 See you in Tromsø, Norway!
 * *10/2025*: My projects during my internship at AWS have been honored with:
   * *Code Analysis for AI Agent Tools* has been accepted to the Trustworthy Agentic AI Workshop, part of [AMLC 2025](https://www.amazon.science/videos-webinars/amazons-annual-machine-learning-conference-featured-presentations-from-thought-leaders-within-academia)!